freedomofpress/securedrop-dev-docs/docs/development/documentation_guidelines.rst

 Updating Upgrade Guides
 -----------------------
-We ship an upgrade guide for each release; see the :ref:`latest guide <latest_upgrade_guide>` as an example.
+We ship an upgrade guide for each release.
 As part of updating the documentation for a release:

 1. Create a new upgrade guide copied from the most recent one and add it to the index.